sihyun-yu/Ogogada/ogogada-reports/DP7/ogogada.md

 #### Questionnaires, Interview questions

 > After we observed test users, we asked questions based on their behaviors that seemed to have struggling with our prototype.
 Also we asked them to fill out 5 point likert scale questionnaire from "The SUS Survey" (source link is below) in Google form (form link is below).
-To remark some of the results, the answers to the question <strong> "I think that I would need the support of a technical person(기술적 도우미) to be able to use this prototype."</strong> and <strong>"I found the prototype very cumbersome(귀찮은) to use."</strong> had high variance while the rest of them mostly produced positive results, which gave us general direction for later revision : to bother users less and to require less attention from the users.
 >
 >![](./Images/questionnaires.png)
 >